hazelcast/hazelcast-jet/site/docs/api/serialization.md

 have serializers registered on both levels, cluster and job, the latter will be chosen for given job.
-However, registering serializers for same type or using same ids on job and cluster level might lead to unexpected behavior and in general is discouraged.
+However, registering serializers for same type or using same ids on job and cluster level might lead to unexpected behavior and should be avoided.

 Job-level serializers can also be used with IMDG [sources and sinks](sources-sinks.md).
 Currently supported is writing and